pbeeken/Robosapien/README.md

 Baby steps first.
 I could try to control the movement directly but looking through the old [remote control codes](src/RoboSapien Codes.md) and a fairly well matched controller, it would seem that a high level conroller is all that is needed.
 We shall see.
 I'll start using an Arduino which is electrically easy to control and interface.
-Sorry, about my pal I left is pants off so I could monitor a repair I had to effect on his erector spinae springs. spinal muscular surgery isn't my thing.
-But they seem to be holding up.
+Sorry, about my pal's image.
+I left is pants off so I could monitor a repair I had to effect on his erector spinae springs.
+Spinal muscular surgery isn't my thing, but they seem to be holding up.
 We'll see if I can get him back into break dancing shape later.